behreajj/AseTriPicker/README.md

 If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond ASCII, such as 'é' (e acute) or 'ö' (o umlaut).

 A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
 The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.
 The dialog can be closed with `Alt+X`.
-The foreground color can be retrieved with `Alt+F`; the background color, with `Alt+B`.
+The foreground color can be retrieved with `Alt+F`; the background color, with `Alt+B`. `Alt+I` will pick a color from the sprite canvas at the cursor position.

-When the canvas has focus, left click will change the foreground color and right click will adjust the background color.
+When the dialog has focus, left click will change the foreground color and right click will adjust the background color.
 Clicking on the swatches in the bottom-left corner will swap the fore and background color.

 ![Expanded Screen Cap](screenCap1.png)